indimail/indimail-virtualdomains/.github/README-indimail.md

 CurrentRate: 0.0002298473 OK
 ```

 Now that we have configured a separate queue <b>slowq</b> for rate controlled delivery, we need to queue emails for the configured domain in this queue rather than the any of the regular indimail-mta's multiple queues.
-To do that we must have any entry in the control file <b>domainqueue</b> to set the <b>QUEUEDIR</b> environment variable when using qmail-inject for sendmail.
+To do that we must have any entry in the control file <b>domainqueue</b> to set the <b>QUEUEDIR</b> environment variable when using <b>qmail-inject</b> for sendmail.
 You can create, edit, delete entries from <b>domainqueue</b> using your favourite text editor.

 ```
 $ cat /etc/indimail/control/domainqueue